Skip to main content

 2

-3/// Minimal problem trait — a problem is a function from configuration to metric.
+3/// Minimal problem trait — a problem is a function from configuration to value.

 4///